Skip to main content

 Root user

-Every identity has exactly one root userRoot user The individual who creates the identity.
+Every customer has exactly one root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
-Every identity must always have one root user. - the user who registered the identity, and the user our financial providers hold accountable for it.
+Every identity must always have one root user. - the user who registered the customer, and the user our financial providers hold accountable for it.
 The root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
-Every identity must always have one root user. is created atomically with the identity, in the same API call.
+Every identity must always have one root user. is created atomically with the customer, in the same API call.

 Who the root user is

-IdentityRoot userRoot user The individual who creates the identity.
+CustomerRoot userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
 Every identity must always have one root user.

 CorporateA legal representative of the company - typically a director or someone with power of attorney.